Peerapps/Peerapps-Frontend/README.md

 Mockjax is installed - which means all backend api calls are intercepted and returned with frozen valid data (or an error).
 This means to install a frontend on a production version of peerapps, you simply need to open up static/js/peerapps_mockjax.js and set enable_mockjax=false, and boom, production-ready!

 ## How do I run this code?
-Just drag and drop index.html onto your browse.
+Just drag and drop one of the html filters onto your browser.
 Done.
 No special software needed.

 ## How do I publish my mod?
  - Fork this repo.